westonpace/CSharp-From-Zero-To-Hero-v2-wiki/International-Recipe-Converter.md

 ### No 100s

-If the cooking unit is more than 100 SI unit, it should be converted to the next grade of it.
-For example, 100 ml should be 0.1 l instead.
+If the cooking unit is more than `100` SI unit, it should be converted to the next grade of it.
+For example, `100 ml` should be `0.1 l` instead.
-However, 10 ml is fine by itself.
+However, `10 ml` is fine by itself.

 ### Reverse conversion

-Given you have recipes with ml and l units, you should be able to convert them back to cooking units.
+Given you have recipes with `ml` and `l` units, you should be able to convert them back to cooking units.

 ### Chaos fixing

 Some recipes are inconsistent in the way they define cooking units (after all, we're all people and not machine, right?).
-For example, given you have 4 teaspoons, there should be an option to convert them back to 1 tablespoon.
-Similar to 100 ml being converted to 0.1l, we should pick the most appropriate unit of cooking as well.
+For example, given you have `4 teaspoons`, there should be an option to convert them back to `1 tablespoon`.
+Similar to `100 ml` being converted to `0.1 l`, we should pick the most appropriate unit of cooking as well.

 ### File extension

-Recipe files should end with .recipe.
+Recipe files should end with `.recipe`.
 Otherwise, they should not be allowed to be read.

 ### No non-recipe files